Loading...

 How to consume egg omelet, english parotta bread without glucose spikes

-Include a side of vegetables like broccoli, spinach, or bell peppers with your meal.
-These can help slow down the absorption of glucose into the bloodstream.
+Add a side of non-starchy vegetables like spinach, kale, or bell peppers to your meal.
+These can help slow down digestion and reduce blood sugar spikes.

 healthspan-mbl